craftingcity/The-Known-World/World Notes/Underdark/Locations & Holdings/Ungaethram.md

 # Politics
 ## [[Ungaethram Drow Houses#The Upper Third|"The Upper Third"]]
 The upper third is a group of 18 powerful drow families that wield the most power in Ungaethram.
+For the most part, their interactions decide the fate of Ungaethram.
+To help visualize the ongoings of the city, each house is given a number representing its relative power to the other top houses.
+In total, there is 90 "political power" among the top 18 Houses in the city.
+There is 10 distributed among the

 - The greatest **House Baenre**
 	- blue six point star on purple